Instantan/web/README.md

 <img src="https://github.com/Instantan/web/blob/6ab9f9f33b150fb04f4b3ad2f91ae3f455b2baf1/website/src/assets/social-preview.png" alt="Web: The Zero-Dependency Go Web Framework" />

+> Warning: This package is currently (not even) in alpha, not really tested yet and should not be used yet

 ## Key Features
 - **Zero Dependencies**: Built entirely on Go's standard library.
 No external packages required.
 - **OpenAPI Integration**: Automatically generate OpenAPI specifications for your APIs, enhancing documentation and interoperability.